This is the multi-page printable view of this section. Click here to print.

 Tagging of data

-It is imperative that RsyncUI tags tasks with data to be synchronized correctly.
-If the tagging fails, there may be source data that is not synchronized.
-RsyncUI supports the latest version of rsync and the older default version of rsync included in macOS 14 and macOS 15.
+It is imperative that RsyncUI correctly tags tasks with data to be synchronized.
+If the tagging fails, some source data may not be synchronized.
+RsyncUI supports both the latest version of rsync and the older default version included in macOS 14 and macOS 15.

-The tagging of data to be synchronized is computed within the package ParseRsyncOutput, a local Swift Package for RsyncUI.
+The tagging of data to be synchronized is computed within the ParseRsyncOutput package, a local Swift Package for RsyncUI.

-From version 2.4.0, there is a verification of the tagging, if the output from rsync is greater than 20 lines and tagging for data to synchronize is not set, an alert is thrown.
-Normally, if there are no data to synchronize output from rsync is about 20 lines.
-Extract numbers from a string containing letters and digits is from version 2.4.0 of RsyncUI is now a one line code.
+From version 2.4.0, there is verification of the tagging process.
+If the output from rsync exceeds 20 lines but no data is tagged for synchronization, RsyncUI displays an alert.
+Normally, if there is no data to synchronize, output from rsync is about 20 lines.

 Example:

-The function below extract numbers only from the input.
+The function below extracts only numbers from the input:

 var numbers: [Int] = []